 \subsection{Scenarios}

-In this benchmark, we construct a diverse set of scenarios spanning variations in target trajectories, environmental layouts, and dynamic crowd patterns, drawing upon representative RPF settings summarized in Table~\ref{tab:scenarios}. \begin{itemize} \item \textbf{Target trajectory patterns} include two-triangle, two-square, U-turn, figure-eight (`8') patterns, L-turns with varying angles (30$^{\circ}$, 45$^{\circ}$, and 60$^{\circ}$), and back-and-forth walking (Fig.~\ref{fig:benchTargetScenarios}). \item \textbf{Dynamic-Crowd flows} cover parallel crossing, perpendicular crossing, circular crossing, and randomly distributed pedestrian flows (Fig.~\ref{fig:benchDynamicCrowds}). \item \textbf{Environmental layouts} comprise corridors, doorways, intersections, and cluttered spaces populated with dynamic pedestrians (Fig.~\ref{fig:benchTopographies}). \end{itemize} These scenario types are widely adopted in RPF-related studies for evaluating the adaptive intelligence of planners.
-Building on them, we also assess different preferred following positions, including back-following~\cite{ye2025rpf} and side-following~\cite{repiso2017line} (Fig.~\ref{fig:benchTargetScenarios}).

-In all scenarios, human trajectories are generated via an A* global planner over predefined waypoints, while avoiding obstacles based on ORCA or SFM.
-The baseline configuration models each human as an omni-directional dynamic cylinder (radius: $0.3 \ \mathrm{m}$, max speed: $\pm 1.5 \ \mathrm{m/s}$) and the robot as a differential-drive platform ($0.5 \ \mathrm{m} \times 0.7 \ \mathrm{m}$) equipped with a 2D LiDAR ($5.0 \ \mathrm{m}$ range), subject to $\pm 1.5 \ \mathrm{m/s}$ translational velocity and $\pm 2.0 \ \mathrm{m/s}^2$ acceleration limits.
-The framework is inherently modular: agent geometry, sensing profile, and motion dynamics can be readily reconfigured to support alternative embodiments, including omni-directional, differential-drive, and Ackermann steering systems.
+Follow-Bench encompasses a diverse suite of 16 scenario types, systematically designed to capture variations in target trajectory patterns, crowd dynamics, and environmental layouts---drawing upon representative RPF scenarios summarized in Table~\ref{tab:scenarios}. \begin{itemize} \item \textbf{Target trajectory patterns} include two-triangle\cite{sekiguchi2021uncertainty, peng2024dual}, two-square\cite{sekiguchi2021uncertainty, Kuderer2014Approach, Park2013Autonomous, hu2014tie, yao2021iros, montesdeoca2022person}, U-turn\cite{sekiguchi2021uncertainty, bayoumi2016learning, leisiazar2025adapting, nikdel2020lbgp, eirale2022human, karunarathne2018model}, figure-eight (`8') patterns\cite{sekiguchi2021uncertainty, bayoumi2016learning}, L-turns with varying angles (30$^{\circ}$, 45$^{\circ}$, and 60$^{\circ}$)\cite{sekiguchi2021uncertainty}, and back-and-forth walking\cite{sekiguchi2021uncertainty}.
+Representative examples are shown in Fig.~\ref{fig:benchTargetScenarios}.
+These scenarios involve abundant turning behaviors, designed to independently evaluate an RPF planner's agility, trajectory smoothness, and adaptability to target motion changes. \item \textbf{Crowd dynamics} cover parallel crossing\cite{gross2017roreas, kollmitz2015Time,liu2019robot,repiso2017line}, perpendicular crossing\cite{gross2017roreas, liu2019robot, repiso2017line}, circular crossing\cite{wang2022metrics}, and random crowds\cite{repisoadaptive2020,repiso2024adaptive}.
+Due to human-human interactions, pedestrian motions in these scenarios are highly dynamic and uncertain, often resulting in potential collisions and occlusions.
+They are therefore employed to evaluate the planner's capability in collision avoidance, occlusion recovery, and maintaining socially appropriate interpersonal distances in human-populated environments.
+Representative examples are shown in Fig.~\ref{fig:benchDynamicCrowds}. \item \textbf{Environmental layouts} comprise corridors\cite{Park2013Autonomous, eirale2022human, montesdeoca2022person, gross2017roreas, kollmitz2015Time}, doorways\cite{repisoadaptive2020, xiao2023Learning}, intersections\cite{yuan2018laser, kollmitz2015Time}, and cluttered spaces populated with dynamic pedestrians\cite{Kuderer2014Approach,xiao2023Learning}.
+These scenarios combine both dynamic and static obstacles, posing higher-level challenges where the robot must traverse constrained environments while ensuring collision-free motion and socially comfortable distances from both the target and nearby pedestrians.
+Representative cases are depicted in Fig.~\ref{fig:benchTopographies}. \end{itemize}